jeffreysorgen/golf-club-sensors/EnablingBLE.md

 ##
 ### The Hello World BLE Sketch

-Now that we've got the BLE connecting, and IMU data showing up in nRF Connect, it's time to simplify and specialize our code.
+Now that we've got the BLE connecting, and IMU data showing up in _nRF Connect_, it's time to simplify and specialize our code.

 There is a _BLE Hello World_ sketch from [okdo.com](activity.md/#reference)
 that turns on the amber LED on the Arduino board when it connects,